codefresh-io/docs.codefresh.io/_docs/new-helm/helm-environment-promotion.md

 To create a new board click the *Add board* button from the top right corner.
 There are two fields in the dialog that will appear

-* *board name* - the title of your board
+* *board name* - the title of your board.
-* *release name regex* - if present, this board will automatically filter all its environments to show only Helm releases that match this regular expression
+* *release name regex* - if present, this board will automatically filter all its environments to show only Helm releases that match this regular expression.

 The second option is very helpful if you want your environment board to only focus on a single Helm application (or set of applications that match).
 For the most usual case leave it empty, so that you can see all Helm releases of your clusters.